bluefishjs/bluefish/docs/learn/what-is-bluefish.md

 ];
 </script>

-# What is Bluefish?
+# What Is Bluefish?

 Bluefish is a diagramming framework for the web.
-In contrast to previous frameworks, which focus on low-level or high-level abstractions, Bluefish draws inspiration from UI component frameworks like React that let users define and use their own custom abstractions (i.e. components).
+It relaxes the UI component model popularized by React.
 The main primitive of Bluefish is the _relation_.
 Just as components are the building blocks of user interfaces, relations are the building blocks of diagrams.
 Unlike components, relations can share children with other relations, and they don't need to fully specify their childrens' layouts.

-Bluefish
-is based on work from the [MIT Visualization Group](https://vis.csail.mit.edu/) and the [Software Design Group](https://sdg.csail.mit.edu/).
+Bluefish is based on work from the [MIT Visualization Group](https://vis.csail.mit.edu/) and the [Software is based on work from the [MIT Visualization Group](https://vis.csail.mit.edu/) and the [Software Design Group](https://sdg.csail.mit.edu/).
 You can read more about the theory, design, and implementation of Bluefish in our [research paper](https://arxiv.org/abs/2307.00146).